Showing 1 - 1 OF 1

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-The Airman and Family Readiness Center is a partner in helping to maintain readiness at the highest level.
+The Military and Family Readiness Center is a partner in helping to maintain readiness at the highest level.
 Services include pre-deployment briefings, reunion seminars, Hearts Apart meetings and issuance of Air Force Aid Society vouchers for Give Parents a Break.

 The Family Readiness Deployment Guide is a quick reference with information and tips to help you and/or your family cope with the challenges of separation.
-The guide is available at the A&FRC; call661-277-0723 or DSN 312-527-0723.
+The guide is available at the M&FRC; call661-277-0723 or DSN 312-527-0723.

-The A&FRC conducts this brief to Air Force members prior to their deployment; spouses and other family members are encouraged to attend with them.
+The M&FRC conducts this brief to Air Force members prior to their deployment; spouses and other family members are encouraged to attend with them.
 The brief discusses all phases of the deployment cycle and identifies resources and services available to help meet the challenges of deployment.

-Within seven days of your return from deployment, A&FRC staff members conduct this brief.
+Within seven days of your return from deployment, M&FRC staff members conduct this brief.
 The goal is to inform Air Force members of potential reunion and reintegration roadblocks and to refer the family to community resources, as needed.
 Spouses are encouraged to come.

 Hearts Apart support group